Follicular lymphoma

 • Cyclin D1 – Negative.

 The Ki-67 labelling index is a way of estimating how quickly cells are dividing.
-Generally, the quicker the cancer cells divide (the higher the Ki-67 labelling index), the more concerned your doctor will be that your lymphoma will behave aggressively.
+Generally, the quicker the tumour cells divide (the higher the Ki-67 labelling index), the more concerned your doctor will be that your lymphoma will behave aggressively.

 How do pathologists grade follicular lymphoma and why is the grade important?